fbpx During | The Oslo School of Architecture and Design

 • Military service

-Other types of unpaid leave that continuously lasts one month or longer may provide a basis for granting an extended PhD period.
-Such leave must be applied for.
-The research fellow's task is first and foremost to carry out his research work and his doctorate.
-AHO is therefore very restrictive with leave for research fellows.
+Other types of unpaid leave of absence lasting one month or longer may provide grounds for granting an extended research fellowship period.
+Application must be made for such leave.
+The research fellow's task is first and foremost to complete their research work and their doctoral degree.
+AHO is therefore very restrictive with regard to leave of absence for research fellows.

-Upon application, the PhD period can be extended on other grounds.
-Such applications are only granted in exceptional cases, and if there are very good reasons for doing so.
-The application must be accompanied by an account of what has been done / published and what remains of the doctoral thesis.
-The application can be granted where AHO, after an overall assessment, finds that the project can be completed in the extension period.
+The right to study on the PhD program expires when the employment contract expires.
+It is possible to apply for extended admission to the PhD program without continued employment.
+Such applications will be granted if there are good reasons for doing so.
+The application must include an account of what has been done/published and what remains of the doctoral work.
+The application may be granted if AHO, after an overall assessment, finds that the project can be carried out during the extension period.

-AHO's guidelines for extra positions also apply to research fellows.
-However, it is assumed that PhD students should normally concentrate fully on the doctoral program.
+The Norwegian government's rules for side jobs also apply to PhD candidates.
+However, it is assumed that research fellows should normally concentrate fully on the doctoral program.

 Thesis formats